David J. Armor: Education policy

 Armor is best known for his research on education policy, particularly school desegregation.
 He examined the educational and social impacts of school desegregation, and studied the effectiveness of school desegregation policy plans from 1968 to 1991 with a focus on White flight and interracial exposure.
 He highlighted primary shortcomings of desegregation policies i.e., they did not succeed at improving the pedagogy, and he found that school desegregation does not significantly or consistently impact African American achievement.
 It was argued that SES, such as poverty and income levels act as significant factors in impacting the student achievement, and indicated that increasing SES of African-American families contributes towards rising Black educational achievement.
 In one of his essays, The Evidence on Busing, he argued that busing does not create academic advantages.
 Another paper aimed at analyzing the reading program in selected Los Angeles minority schools, he reported that school and classroom factors, such as school autonomy, and teacher flexibility played a significant role in gains on CTBS reading test scores.

 Davison M. Douglas reviewed Armor's book, Forced Justice: School Desegregation and the Law and stated that it is a "helpful analysis that which should inform the ongoing and hotly contested debate over the benefits and costs of mandatory pupil reassignments in urban school systems."
 The Desegregation Dilemma reviewing the same work added that, "Armor's discussions of the effectiveness of mandatory and voluntary techniques... will provide much-needed guidance for those who still wish to strive toward the integrative deal."

-In Armor's book, Maximizing Intelligence, Chester E. Finn highlighted that he "spells out ten "risk factors," and noted that his strategy to maximize children's intelligence is "via their parents and that the appropriate policy tools entail strengthening parents and families and mitigating the adverse "risk factors."
+In his review of Armor's book, Maximizing Intelligence, Chester E. Finn highlighted that he "spells out ten "risk factors," and noted that his strategy to maximize children's intelligence is "via their parents and that the appropriate policy tools entail strengthening parents and families and mitigating the adverse "risk factors."